 This plant can be found on rocky hillslopes and also in and on the edges of woodland.
 The flowers are pale pink, narrow and bell-shaped and up to 7mm in length.

-The specimen shown on this page was found in the Algarve region of Portugal in early March.
+The specimens shown on this page were found in the Algarve region of Portugal in early March.

 We hope that you have found this information helpful.
 If so we are sure you would also enjoy our books about Algarve wildlife and wildflowers.
 Buy them online here...